pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### caption_join

-Finds element for text that was marked as a caption.
+Finds the element for text that has been marked as a caption.

 _keys and values:_
 - "[disable](#disable)" : false